 We’ve all heard the big Hollywood style trailer promoting the new upcoming blockbuster and decided at some point which film we’re going to see at the cinema just based on how amazing it is (I know I have!).

 Well, it’s exactly the same with podcasts!
 If your trailer is bad then no one is going to listen to your podcast.
 Don’t panic!
-As well as being pretty good podcasters here at Podcast.co, we’re also a dab hand at directing, so follow our tips and your trailers will be better than Hollywood’s...
+As well as being pretty good podcasters here at Podcast.co, we’re also a dab hand at directing, so follow our tips to create the perfect podcast trailer...
 ACTION 🎬

 Teasing Your Audience with a Trailer